boostkpi/docs.github.io/docs/release-notes/index.md

 ## June 2024

 ### New Features
-- ADA (AI Data Analyst) Enhancements: Added support for workspaces and custom prompts, so that the AI Data Analyst can be personalized.
+- **ADA (AI Data Analyst) Enhancements**: Added support for workspaces and custom prompts, so that the AI Data Analyst can be personalized.
 Improved AI chat functionalities to include more detailed workspace resources and better error handling.
-- Data Management: Introduced a new feature for downloading CSVs from drill-down analysis, ensuring data portability and user convenience.
+- **Data Management**: Introduced a new feature for downloading CSVs from drill-down analysis, ensuring data portability and user convenience.

 ### UI Updates
-- General Improvements: Added a help link to the "no workspace" message, enhancing user guidance.
+- **General Improvements**: Added a help link to the "no workspace" message, enhancing user guidance.
 Updated AI chat button to improve interaction in specific modules.
 Redesigned baseline text handling and updated drawer visuals to maintain consistency across the website.
-- Workspace Management: Implemented numerous fixes and updates in the chat workspace frontend, improving UX and data handling.
+- **Workspace Management**: Implemented numerous fixes and updates in the chat workspace frontend, improving UX and data handling.
 Separated imported datasets from live ones using distinct icons to enhance data organization.
 Disabled the old import button when external connections are allowed, streamlining the interface.

 ### Backend Updates
-- Dependency Updates: Updated various libraries and dependencies across the system to enhance performance and security, including pymysql, io.github.classgraph, ws, @azure/msal-node, mssql, braces, @grpc/grpc-js, org.apache.avro, com.google.code.gson, and mysql2.
+- **Dependency Updates**: Updated various libraries and dependencies across the system to enhance performance and security, including pymysql, io.github.classgraph, ws, @azure/msal-node, mssql, braces, @grpc/grpc-js, org.apache.avro, com.google.code.gson, and mysql2.
-- SQL and Query Handling: Standardized SQL query labels and removed redundant properties to optimize query performance.
+- **SQL and Query Handling**: Standardized SQL query labels and removed redundant properties to optimize query performance.
 Addressed issues with SQL BETWEEN clause and ensured consistent handling across different datasets.
-- System Performance: Fixed issues with parsing in the tool picker to prevent errors and improve system reliability.
+- **System Performance**: Fixed issues with parsing in the tool picker to prevent errors and improve system reliability.
 Made critical updates to handle undefined values and improve the display of charts and data ranges.